 Storage

-This easy chocolate buttercream frosting doesn't need to be stored in the fridge, so you are safe to store your frosted cakes at room temperature, the frosting will likely last longer than your delicious cakes, about 5 days.
+This easy chocolate buttercream frosting doesn't need to be stored in the fridge, so you are safe to store your frosted cakes at room temperature.
+The frosting will likely last longer than your delicious cakes, about 5 days.

 However, if stored in the fridge in an airtight container, the frosting will be good for up to a week.
 Before using it to frost your cakes, bring it down to room temperature and whip it up for another minute or so just to bring the wonderful texture back.